Before having a pacemaker fitted, you'll have a preoperative assessment.

 In this method, the pacing lead or leads are attached to the outer surface of your heart (epicardium) through a cut in your abdomen, below the chest.

 Epicardial implantation is often used in children and people who have heart surgery at the same time as a pacemaker implantation.
-It is carried out under general anaesthetic, which means you'll be unconscious throughout the procedure.

 The surgeon will attach the tip of the pacing lead to your heart and the other end of the lead is attached to the pacemaker box.
 This is usually placed in a pocket created under the skin in your abdomen.